Ethnicity: High risk in Caucasians, and notably people of Eastern European (Ashkenazi) Jewish descent

 - Rectal bleeding

 - Signs of malnutrition

-UC and Crohn’s disease (CD) share many of these symptoms,1-3 so it can be difficult for doctors to distinguish between these two inflammatory bowel diseases.
+UC and Crohn’s disease (CD) share many of these symptoms,1,2 so it can be difficult for doctors to distinguish between these two inflammatory bowel diseases.

 Complications of UC can include anaemia and pus production in the GI tract.2

-Other complications of UC may include perforated bowel and toxic megacolon,4 which is an acute, non-obstructive dilation of the colon.
+Other complications of UC may include perforated bowel and toxic megacolon,3 which is a severe inflammation that leads to rapid enlargement of the colon.

-Both UC and CD can increase the risk of colorectal cancer (CRC):4
+Both UC and CD can increase the risk of colorectal cancer (CRC):3

 - The risk is related to the duration of the disease